Stavrospanakakis/pneumonia-diagnosis/README.md

 # pneumonia-diagnosis

 My third attempt working with convolutional neural networks.
 That time, I created a network to predict if a patient has preumonia from a chest xray.
-It is more compicated than my previous networks because I added data augmentation to improve the accuracy.
+It is more complicated than my previous networks because I added data augmentation to improve the accuracy.
 The accuracy is 88%.

 ## Run